-Official Land Prices of Japan in 2020 – Tokyo’s price rise sees increase in Commercial Areas and slight decrease in Residential Areas
+Official Land Prices of Japan in 2022 – Tokyo’s prices see increase for the first time in 2 years both in Commercial Areas and Residential Areas

-This year’s official land price ranking for commercial properties (shown below) shows that all of the top 10 highest price points in Japan are properties located within Tokyo.
-This year Ginza, in Chuo-ku, is in possession of 6 of the top 10 spots, including the top 4 spots on the highest land price list, with its Yamano Music Ginza Main Store taking first place.
-However, it has been observed that the increase rates for the top 4 spots have been almost flat when compared with the previous year as most of the redevelopment works in Ginza area have completed.
+This year’s official land price ranking for commercial properties (shown below) shows that all the top 10 highest price points in Japan are properties located within Tokyo.
+This year Ginza, in Chuo-ku, is in possession of 6 of the top 10 land points, including the top 4 points on the highest land price list, with its Yamano Music Ginza Main Store taking first place.
+However, it has been observed that, with regard to fluctuations, the large rates of decline are conspicuous in Ginza, Chuo-ku.

 |1||4-5-6, Ginza, Chuo-ku

 (Meidi-ya Ginza Building）

 (Shinjuku Takano Building No.2)